discoverygarden/islandora_critical_edition/README.md

 * After a moment, the .war should deploy and can be tested by visiting {base_url}:8080/validator/index.html
 * If not already configured, Add a reverse proxy setting on the server.
-ex: edit sites-available/default add the following lines above the </VirtualHost> tag ProxyPass /validator/ http://localhost:8080/validator/ ProxyPassReverse /validator/ http://localhost:8080/validator/
+ex: (Debian) edit sites-available/default add the following lines above the </VirtualHost> tag ProxyPass /validator/ http://localhost:8080/validator/ ProxyPassReverse /validator/ http://localhost:8080/validator/
 * Restart apache.
 The validator should now be available to test at {base_url}/validator/index.html

-PLEASE NOTE: Any TEI-RDF data generated prior to this version of the cwrc-writer may not pass validation.
-Please regenerate the CWRC datastream to pass validation, if required.